10 Safe Sleep Tips for Babies

 As part of Memorial Family Birthplace's commitment to safety, prior to discharge, families receive education about safe sleep practices and how to use a sleep sack to help keep their baby safe.
 Please make sure that you know the ABC’s of Safe Sleep so that you can help save a baby’s life.

-In addition, we encourage you to register for our free, online Infant Sleep Safety class to learn what a safe sleep environment looks like and how to reduce your baby's risk of SUID.
+In addition, we encourage you to register for our free Infant Sleep Safety classes to learn what a safe sleep environment looks like and how to reduce your baby's risk of SUID.

 Accidental suffocation affects people from all walks of life.